Consequences of Nazism: Soviet Union

 About 26 million Soviet citizens perished as a result of the Nazi invasion of the Soviet Union, including around 10,651,000 soldiers who died in battle against Hitler's armies or died in POW camps.
-According to Russian historian Vadim Erlikman, Soviet losses amounted to 26.5 million war related deaths.
+According to Russian historian Vadim Erlikhman, Soviet losses amounted to 26.5 million war related deaths.
 Millions of civilians also died from starvation, exposure, atrocities, and massacres, and a huge area of the Soviet Union from the suburbs of Moscow and the Volga River to the western border had been destroyed, depopulated, and reduced to rubble.
 The mass death and destruction there badly damaged the Soviet economy, society, and national psyche.
 The death toll included c.a.
 1.5 million Soviet Jews killed by the German invaders.
 The mass destruction and mass murder was one of the reasons why the Soviet Union installed satellite states in Central Europe; as the government hoped to use the countries as a buffer zone against any new invasions from the West.
 This helped break down the wartime alliance between the Soviet Union and the Western Allies, setting the stage for the Cold War, which lasted until 1989, two years before the dissolution of the Soviet Union in 1991.
 Soviet culture in the 1950s was defined by results of the Great Patriotic War.